QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

-Without an out-of-band mechanism to inspect this reasoning layer, operators cannot validate the safety or intent of an agent's planned mutations before they hit the infrastructure.
+Without an out-of-band mechanism to inspect this reasoning layer, operators cannot validate the safety or intent of an agent's planned mutations before they introduce unexpected consenquence on the infrastructure.

 ### High-Velocity Data Ingestion

 Agents are explicitly designed to operate with high degrees of autonomy, speed, and scale.
-However, CSPs currently lack the corresponding telemetry and control infrastructure required to observe, evaluate, and intercept these systems at the same machine-speed pace.
+However, network operators currently lack the corresponding telemetry mechanism and control infrastructure required to observe, evaluate, and intercept these systems at the same machine-speed pace.
 Consequently, effective real-time oversight becomes functionally impossible.
 Always relying on human escalation paradigms is usually impractical due to the sheer volume and velocity of the data points involved in active agent pipelines.

-### Ambiguity of Lineage and Accountability Attribution
+### Ambiguity of Traceability or Accountability Attribution

  In distributed multi-agent topologies, operational responsibility for an ultimate network outcome is scattered across an extended chain of coordinating agents, foundational models, and abstraction layers.
 When system failures, performance degradations, or unintended consequences occur, attributing accountability to a specific agent entity, localized model decision, or human-in-the-loop anchor becomes highly ambiguous.
-This lack of clear lineage creates severe complications for post-incident root-cause analysis and regulatory compliance reporting.
+This lack of clear traceability creates severe complications for post-incident root-cause analysis and regulatory compliance reporting.

 ## The Intervention Aspect